00:00

 i personally don't have any issue with the controls since it's the same layout as WASD except slightly shifted; however i do have an issue with the difficulty.

-for this one the sporadic enemy movements make it pretty much impossible to clear each level in a consistent way.
+for this one the sporadic enemy movements make it pretty much impossible to clear each level consistently.

 the dark dragon enemies in particular are a pain, for multiple reasons.